What We Believe

 We practice baptism by immersing into water those professing faith in Jesus.
 It is a public expression of a personal relationship.
 When someone expresses a desire to follow Jesus, the next step is baptism.

-We emphasize the soul’s competency before God and the freedom and responsibility of each person to relate directly to God without imposition of creed, clergy,
+We emphasize the soul’s competency before God and the freedom and responsibility of each person to relate directly to God without imposition of creed, clergy, or government.

 This statement can be summarized as ‘soul freedom.’
 As Baptists, we have individual freedoms that are rooted in a personal relationship to God through Jesus.
 One way this idea plays out in a congregational setting is how we choose our own pastors and ministry staff, how we govern ourselves and how we choose our own form of worship.